 What’s different about Hasty Parking is how it helps space seekers locate their pre-booked spots.

 While waiting for their daughters in the school courtyard, Hasty Parking co-founders Hope Beckman and Rebecca Comjean, two Concord, Mass. residents, started thinking about why parking apps weren’t as popular as they could be.
 The answer they came up with is that many users couldn’t actually find the space they were looking for.

 To complement their app, Beckman and Comjean developed a numbered space marker that serves as a physical locator for the parking spot.
 Space owners place the markers (Hasty Parking provides these to owners for free when they create a listing) on the front-west corner of their parking spot.
-About 48 inches high, the marker also works as an ID for the parking space; by spotting the marker, parking space seekers also find their spot.
+About 48 inches hight, the marker also works as an ID for the parking space; by spotting the marker, parking space seekers also find their spot.

 “It doesn’t matter if you place it in a grass field,” Beckman said.
 “You always know where the car is supposed to be.”
 Text messages, also, confirm bookings and remind users when a reservation is 15 minutes away from activating and expiring.

 Using Hasty Parking, seekers can rent a space monthly, weekly, daily or hourly, depending on the agreement they have with the spot owner.
 The system is meant to encourage flexibility: if an owner needs the space back, all he or she needs to do is remove its listing from the app.
 Especially in highly-crowded urban environments, even short-term listings can make sense.

 “If you live in Back Bay, Boston behind Newbury Street and you’re leaving for the weekend, you could actually list your space while you’re away,” Beckman said.